PietPtr/Ex-PART/docs/programming.md

 Ex-PART uses nextpnr to generate bitstreams.
 Nextpnr emits bitstreams in both JSON format and the Trellis textual configuration format.
 Both of these versions are available in the output directory as `bitstream.json` and `bitstream.config`.
 With the program `ecppack` (which is part of [project Trellis](https://github.com/YosysHQ/prjtrellis)) `bitstream.config` can be converted from a textual representation to a bitstream that can be programmed to an ECP5 FPGA.

-# Error Messages

-Ex-PART's error system is _very_ simple: it uses haskell's `error :: String -> a` function whenever anything unexpected happens.
-Occasionally Ex-PART will dump extra output in the error message as well.
-This list aims to go through all error messages Ex-PART may throw and provide a short explanation on why this error may be thrown and what can be done to fix it.

-TODO: alle error messages

 # Feature List

 Below you find a comprehensive feature list of the language Ex-PART.
 For every feature a brief explanation is provided, syntax examples are given, and the examples which use the feature are listed.
 For a short description of their implementation the same list is available in [the maintenance manual](maintenance.md).